Childhood Vaccination

 Childhood vaccination remains one of the most effective ways to reduce child deaths and accelerate achievement of the Sustainable Development Goal for child survival (SDG 3.2).
-But currently, coverage of the most lifesaving vaccines for children - targeting pneumonia, diarrhea, meningitis, measles, and whooping cough/pertussis - are well below the Immunisation Agenda 2030 (IA2030) target of 90% global coverage.
-Further, the new malaria vaccines are beginning to roll out, so far in Benin, Burkina Faso, Cameroon, Central African Republic, Chad, Côte d'Ivoire, Democratic Republic of the Congo, Ghana, Kenya, Liberia, Malawi, Mozambique, Niger, Nigeria, Sierra Leone, South Sudan, and Sudan.
+But currently coverage rates for the most lifesaving vaccines for children targeting pneumonia, diarrhea, measles, meningitis, and diphtheria/pertussis/tetanus (DTP) are well below the Immunisation Agenda 2030 (IA2030) target of 90%.
+And the new malaria vaccines are just beginning to roll out across Africa with introductions in 17 countries, according to the World Health Organization (WHO).

-Countries can make significant progress towards achievement of SDG 3.2 by increasing coverage of these vaccines, as pneumonia, diarrhea, malaria, meningitis, measles, and pertussis/whooping cough account for 1.9 million, or 38%, of all five million child deaths, according to the Global Burden of Disease.
-This is especially critical for the 59 countries that are not on track to achieve SDG 3.2, according to Child Survival Action led by WHO, UNICEF, USAID, the Global Financing Facility (GFF), and Save the Children and coordinated by the Secretariat of the Child Health Task Force.
-In more than 7 out of 10 of these off-track countries, the majority of child deaths occur in the post-neonatal period (1-59 months), and in 83% of the African off-track countries.
-This makes vaccination a particularly powerful intervention to reduce child mortality as it has the greatest impact on children in the 1 to 59-month age range.
+Countries can make significant progress towards achievement of SDG 3.2 by increasing coverage of these vaccines, as pneumonia, diarrhea, malaria, meningitis, measles, and pertussis/whooping cough account for 1.6 million, or 33%, of all 4.8 million child deaths, according to the latest UN child mortality estimates.
+This is especially critical for the 60 countries that are not on track to achieve SDG 3.2, and which are the focus of the Child Survival Action movement.
+In more than 7 out of 10 of these off-track countries, the majority of child deaths occur among children aged 1-59 months, and in 83% of the off-track African countries.
+This makes vaccination a particularly powerful intervention to reduce child mortality as it has the greatest impact on children in the 1 -59 month age range.

-In the 59 off-track countries, five of the top 10 causes of death among children aged between 1 and 59 months are vaccine-preventable (Table 1).
-Yet, among this group of off-track countries, eight have yet to introduce the PCV, 11 have yet to introduce the rotavirus vaccine, and second-dose measles coverage is below 60% in 32 countries (Table 2).
+In the 60 off-track countries, seven of the top 10 causes of death among children aged between 1 and 59 months are vaccine-preventable.
+Yet, among this group of off-track countries, eight have yet to introduce the PCV, 11 have yet to introduce the rotavirus vaccine, and second-dose measles coverage is below 60% in 32.
 It is important to note that behind these national vaccine coverage averages are often deep geographic disparities with specific populations of children within national borders experiencing much lower coverage and often zero coverage.
 Efforts to close vaccine access gaps must identify these large populations of under-vaccinated children and prioritize support to them.

-Further, two other vaccines are highly relevant for child survival - the two new malaria vaccines (RTS, S and R21) and the maternal vaccine for respiratory syncytial virus (RSV).
-Malaria is a leading cause of child death in 34 of the 59 off-track countries, and the RSV vaccine targets the leading cause of viral pneumonia among children.
+Further, two other vaccines are highly relevant for child survival - the new malaria vaccines (RTS, S and R21) and the maternal vaccine and monoclonal antibodies for respiratory syncytial virus (RSV).
+Malaria is a leading cause of child death in 34 of the 60 off-track countries, and the RSV vaccine targets the leading cause of viral pneumonia among children.
 Both vaccines are estimated to prevent many child deaths, but while the malaria vaccine is having wide uptake, the RSV vaccine is only available in high-income countries.
-A new vaccine targeting childhood meningitis (Men5CV) is currently being introduced in Nigeria, and a maternal vaccine to prevent Group B Streptococcus (GBS) is on the horizon.
+A new vaccine targeting childhood meningitis (Men5CV) is currently being introduced in Nigeria and Niger and new vaccines to prevent TB and shigella are in development.

-As the world emerges from the pandemic, one in five children are unvaccinated and under-vaccinated, including 14.5 million children missing out on any vaccination – so-called zero-dose children, according to UNICEF.
-With just six years left to the SDG 2030 deadline, it is vital that a diverse set of child survival actors can come together regularly to strategize effective ways to support governments to increase coverage of the most lifesaving childhood vaccines with a specific focus on the 59 off-track countries, as this is where vaccine coverage increases have the potential to accelerate national child survival goals and save the most lives.
+With just six years left to the SDG 2030 deadline, it is vital that a diverse set of child survival actors can come together regularly to strategize effective ways to support governments to increase coverage of the most lifesaving childhood vaccines with a specific focus on the 60 off-track countries, as this is where vaccine coverage increases have the potential to accelerate national child survival goals and save the most lives.

 Under the aegis of the Global Pneumonia Forum Steering Committee, the PCV Sub-group is a strong example of how to successfully advocate for a greater focus on PCV (and rotavirus vaccines) in no- and low-coverage countries.
 The group not only steered key policy wins on PCV prioritization by governments - including a change in Gavi co-financing eligibility requirements that will enable PCV introduction in a subset of the most fragile countries including Chad, Somalia, South Sudan, and Guinea - but also mobilized ambitious new PCV and rotavirus vaccine commitments from governments and engaged new organizations in the long struggle to protect children from pneumococcal and rotavirus disease.